Summit sets the path ahead for Alzheimer's treatment, prevention

 “We are at an exciting time in science,” said NIA Director Dr. Richard J. Hodes, noting increased funding for a variety of scientific studies, public-private partnerships, and data-sharing tools to help accelerate discovery of new treatments and better understand the many factors involved in the causes and progression of AD.

-Dr. Hodes featured collaborations such as the International Alzheimer’s Disease Research Portfolio (IADRP), a publicly available database of global Alzheimer’s research created by NIA and the Alzheimer’s Association.
+Dr. Hodes featured collaborations such as the International Alzheimer's and Related Dementias Research Portfolio (IADRP), a publicly available database of global Alzheimer’s research created by NIA and the Alzheimer’s Association.
 “IADRP helps us gain perspective on where there are research gaps and where new initiatives are required,” he said, inviting all public and private funders of research on AD and related dementias to contribute to the database.

 Partnering to strengthen Alzheimer’s research